MerBudd/Rectangles/README.md

 <details>
 <summary>Quick Note</summary>
   The game isn't actually mine, I just playtest and stuff.
 The actual game is made by https://github.com/CRAB19.
-I own this repo only because GitHub has some sort of weird bug on Crab's device :D
+  I own this repo only because GitHub has some sort of weird bug on Crab's device :D Also the "Rectangles" repo on Crab's profile is the one he got an error.
+You can ignore it, this is the main repo for now.
 </details>